JuliaGeo/CFTime.jl/docs/src/index.md

 ## Rounding

-Julia's `DateTime` records the time relative to a time orgin (January 1st, 1 BC or 0000-01-01 in ISO_8601) with a millisecond accuracy.
+Julia's `DateTime` records the time relative to a time origin (January 1st, 1 BC or 0000-01-01 in ISO_8601) with a millisecond accuracy.
 Converting CFTime date time structures to
-Julia's `DateTime` (using `convert(DateTime,dt)`) can trigger an inexact exception if the convertion cannot be done without loss of precision.
+Julia's `DateTime` (using `convert(DateTime,dt)`) can trigger an inexact exception if the conversion cannot be done without loss of precision.
 One can use the `round` function in order to round to the nearest time represenatable by `DateTime`:

 ```julia
 using CFTime: DateTimeStandard